 Ingredient Needed

-Since all of our leftover veggies are already abundant with flavor, and already cooked, we need only to add them to the turkey soup, once the stock has been prepared.
+Since all of our leftover veggies are already abundant with flavor, and already cooked, we need only to add them to our leftover turkey soup, once the stock has been prepared.

 This is the perfect way to repurpose leftover veggies, no matter what they have been cooked in or with!